Questions before getting started

 This can happen, and it is worth knowing about in advance.
 Sometimes beginning to look at things that have been pushed aside, or entering into a new relational space, can temporarily stir things up.
 This does not mean therapy is going wrong.

-Part of my role is to help make sense of what is happening, so that these experiences feel less confusing or alarming.
+Part of my role is to help make sense of what is happening, so these experiences feel less confusing or alarming.
 Psychoeducation can be an important part of the work, especially when it helps you understand how your nervous system responds under stress.

 If things do feel stirred up, we would talk about it, adjust the pace where needed, and make sure the work remains as grounded and workable as possible.